marffaaa/n8n-synology-package/README.md

 #### Prerequisites on NAS

-Before installing n8n, make sure that:
+> [!IMPORTANT]

-1. **Container Manager is installed**:
+> **Container Manager must be installed first**
-   - Open Package Center
-   - Search for "Container Manager" (or "Docker")
-   - Install it
+> Before installing n8n, you MUST have Container Manager (Docker) installed from the Package Center.
+The package will fail to install without it.

 ### Method 2: Manual Installation